mxPayne98/FileUtilities/README.md

 ## Rename File Extension

-To rename extension of files in directory from source extension to destination extension run the the `convert_extension.py` script.
+To rename extension of files in directory from source extension to destination extension run the `convert_extension.py` script.
  ### Usage:

 ```